nusenu/ansible-relayor/README.md

 * `tor_prometheus_scrape_password_folder` folderpath
     - only relevant if `tor_enableMetricsPort` is true
-    - ansible will automatically generate one unique and random 20 character password per host (not per tor instance) to protect the MetricsPort via nginx (http auth)
+    - ansible will automatically generate one unique and random 20 character password per host (not per tor instance) to protect the MetricsPort via nginx (HTTP basic auth)
     - this variable defines the folder where ansible will store the passwords in plaintext (password lookup)
     - the filenames within that folder match the hostname (inventory_hostname) and can not be configured
+    - the passwords can easily be rotated by removing all files in this folder and rerunning ansible-playbook again
     - the variable must contain a trailing `/`
     - default: `~/.tor/prometheus/scrape-passwords/`